clicksuku/skpmlzoomcamp_finalproject_2025/README.md

 ### Classification Problem

-Classify listings into **Premium vs Non-Premium** categories based on pricing, amenities, and demand-related features.\
+Classify listings into **Host vs Superhost** categories based on pricing, amenities, and demand-related features.\
 This enables better market segmentation and pricing strategy insights.

 The project follows an **end-to-end ML lifecycle**: data analysis → modeling → evaluation → deployment using **FastAPI, Docker, and Kubernetes**.